Mal402/sharedgamelobby/README.md

 <br>
 Transactional updates, chat, persistance updates and more.
 <br><br>
-Enabled the extension: <a href="https://extensions.dev/extensions/firebase/storage-resize-images" target="_blank">Resize Images</a><br>
+If you want to upload custom user images enable the extension: <a href="https://extensions.dev/extensions/firebase/storage-resize-images" target="_blank">Resize Images</a><br>
-Set the target directory to _resized, and create a 70x70 if you upload custom user images
+Set the target directory to _resized, and create a 70x70
 <br>
 It will create a file at <userstorage>/_resized/pimage_70x70 (refer to profileapp.js for more)
 <br><br>